anewdevl/NotesMCET/README.md

 # NotesMCET

-A Study Material/Notes Application to easily organise and access Notes for studying.
+## Overview
+The Study Notes Application is designed to provide an efficient and organized way to access lecture notes for students.
+With this app, users can easily retrieve their study materials, ensuring they have quick access to important information whenever they need it.

+## Features
+Search and Access: Use the search functionality and browse through categorized notes to access the information you need.
+Study Anywhere: Access your notes anywhere and study on the go.
+Feedback

-Built with Kotlin
+Built with Kotlin in Android Studio.